EhsanRahimian/RecyclerExample/README.md

 To retrieve the images from the internet we use the "Glide" library.
 This is a perfect example if you're a beginner and need a step-by-step example on how to use a recyclerview in your android project.
 There is 2 branches here,
-RecyclerView_Bitmap branch: The app will have a single activity with a Vertical RecyclerView:
-RecyclerView_onClickListener branch: The app have the secound activity to open the particular item
+RecyclerView_Bitmap branch: The app will have a single activity with a Vertical RecyclerView, RecyclerView_onClickListener branch: The app have the secound activity to open the particular item.